 Kevin Burke is our video production expert, having many years experience as a videographer and over ten years experience as an Avid editor, researcher and teacher.

-He teaches Digital Sight Sound and Motion, Narrative Video Production, Post Production I, Producing for Single-Camera Production, and Post Production II.
+He teaches Digital Video, Advanced Video Production, Post Production I, Producing for Single-Camera Production, and Post Production II.

 Professor Burke’s work has received awards from the Broadcast Education Association, the Telly Awards, the Communicator Awards, the International Radio and Television Society and the National Broadcasting Society.